Guiadan/DL-course-final-project/README.md

 code for reproduction of multi agent experiment:

 python main.py --network_header_type=nature --env_name=multi_agent_target_decay --target_q_update_freq_decay=1.1 --use_gpu=True --ple=True --gpu_fraction 4/5 --display=True --memory_size=10 --ple_agents=2 --network_output_type='normal' --t_ep_end=4000 --GPU_to_use='0'

 # based on
+to see graph, from the deep-rl-tensorflow dir, in the command line type:

+tensorboard --logdir=logs/

+and copy the ip to the browser

+# based on
 deep-rl-tensorflow